T his may look like a basket filled with burned tennis balls but the contents have nothing to do with courts, rackets or athletic shoes.

 Here's a look at a handful of husk-free walnuts.

-They must rest in shallow layers and have to be stored in a cool, dry area away from direct sunlight for about two weeks.
+The nuts must rest in shallow layers and have to be stored in a cool, dry area away from direct sunlight.

-If Black walnuts are not cured properly, the nuts will get moldy.
+If Black walnuts are not cured properly, the nuts will get moldy and disgusting.

-Even though these nuts have not cured yet, I wanted to give you a peek at the potential inside so Mom cracked one open.
+Even though these nuts have not cured yet, I wanted to give you a peek at the potential inside.

 Wow, look at that gorgeous nut meat.
 Another example of nature at its best.